seksham/K8s-Study/README.md

 - Manages ReplicaSets
 - Handles rolling updates
 - Maintains desired state

+**Probes:**
+- Readiness: Ensures pod is ready to receive traffic
+- Liveness: Restarts container if it fails
+- Startup: Ensures container is ready to start

 **Resource Properties Explained:**
 - `requests`: Minimum resources guaranteed to the container